Wintus/Wikipedia-Blame/README.md

 ## Project Overview

 Wikipedia-Blame is a React-based single-page application that helps users identify the revision where specific text was introduced into a Wikipedia article.
-It leverages the Wikipedia API and an efficient search algorithm to analyze revision history.
+It leverages the MediaWiki APIs and an efficient search algorithm to analyze revision history.

 The application utilizes modern React features, specifically the `useActionState` hook, for streamlined form handling and state management.